probmods/probmods2/solutions/08-learning-as-conditional-inference.md

 How does a *learning curve* differ from a *learning trajectory*?

+*A learning curve depicts how much one knows as a function of experience.
+A learning trajectory depicts how one's beliefs change as a function of experience.*

 #### b)

 In the chapter, we graphed *learning trajectories* for a number of models.
 Below is one of these models (the one with the Beta(10,10) prior).
 In the chapter, we observed how the model's best guess as to the weight of the coin changed across a sequence of sucessive heads.
 See what happens if instead we see heads and tails in alternation: